danisteps/QuakeLog-Parser/README.md

 >2.
 Listar todas as partidas: this option displays all imported matches along with its informations
 >3.
 Listar ranking de jogadores: this option displays the players ranking when a log is imported
 >4.
 Sair: this options closes the application

+### How do I run the web ranking page? ###

+* In order to display the ranking information you have to first import a log file on the console
+* After the log is imported, you can open the index.html

 ### Technologies used ###